-Place jar into a small beer cooler (we call them eskies here in Australia)
+Place jar into a small beer cooler.
+We call them an esky (eskies plural) here in Australia.

 Fill with hot water till just below the lid.
 Cover and wait.
 (You may need to take out half the water after 4 hours and put in more to keep heat up.)